-The grants department has the dual role of developing new projects and proposals for submission to granting agencies, and of managing those projects responsibly once they are awarded.
-As with the proposal development process, which requires dialogue with the Office of Research, Planning, and Institutional Effectiveness to align the projects with the strategic plan, the post-award process requires aligning with the college's and district's HR and fiscal functions.
-Now that the college is managing \$7,000,000 in awarded projects, new projects need to be developed with attention to their long-term impacts on existing programs, desired programs, and capacity building for both the project areas of each grant, and cognizance of grant office activities and support that can be offered to the campus both pre- and post-award in order to incorporate programs in to long-term planning and budgeting.
-In 2013, a joint presentation on Strategic Planning and Grants was prepared for the college and community by the offices of Research, Planning, and Institutional Effectiveness, and the department of Grant Development and Management.
-Further, the Department of Grant Development and Management offered grant development workshops as part of professional development activities in early 2014, and as a follow-up activity in 2013 to a Regional Strategizing Forum presented through the Student Mental Health Program.
-The Department of Grant Development and Management has developed handbooks for both the pre-award (Grant Proposal Development) and post-award (Project Director Handbook) sides of the process [Evidence: Handbooks].
-The Department of Grant Development and Management will be refining and updating these handbooks regularly, aligning them with the most current college processes and plans, as well as to keep the content current with changes in federal and state regulations.
+The Department of Grant Development and Management has the dual role of developing new projects and proposals for submission to granting agencies and of managing those projects responsibly once they are awarded.
+As with the proposal development process, which requires dialogue with the Office of Research, Planning and Institutional Effectiveness to align the projects with the strategic plan, the post-award process requires aligning with SBVC and SBCCD's human resources and fiscal functions.
+Now that SBVC is managing \$7 million in awarded projects, new projects need to be developed with attention to their long- term impacts on existing programs, desired programs, and capacity building for both the project areas of each grant, and cognizance of grant office activities and support that can be offered to the campus both pre- and post-award in order to incorporate programs in to long- term planning and budgeting.
+In 2013, a joint presentation on strategic planning and grants was prepared for the college and community by the Offices of Research, Planning and

+Institutional Effectiveness and the Department of Grant Development and Management.
+Further, the Department of Grant Development and Management offered grant development workshops as part of professional development activities in early 2014, and as a follow-up activity in 2013 to a regional strategizing forum presented through the Student Mental Health Program.
+The Department of Grant Development and Management has developed handbooks for both the pre-award (Grant Proposal Development) and post-award (Project Director Handbook) sides of the process (2.61).
+The Department of Grant Development and Management will be refining and updating these handbooks regularly, aligning them with the most current SBVC processes and plans, as well as to keep the content current with changes in federal and state regulations.